 Harvesting Options in Hair Transplant Surgery

-I was returning from speaking at a conference devoted to all areas of treating hair loss including the Capillus laser cap, medical therapies, and hair restoration surgical procedures.
+I was returning from speaking at a conference devoted to all areas of treating hair loss including medical therapies and hair restoration surgical procedures.

 An advertisement of the plane showed two pictures of the back of a men’s heads that had hair transplants.
 Both heads were shaven closely to the scalp.
 The one on the left clearly depicted a linear surgical scar and the one on the left with no such scar.

 The company paying for the ad was one selling a surgical device, which assisted the surgeon who performed an FUE (follicular unit excision)-type procedure.
 It truly was an unfair representation of the strip harvest technique because the patient had his donor area shaven.